Puchaczov/Musoq/README.md

 - Processes
 - Time

-You can also mix sources between each other.
+It is possible to mix sources between each other.

 ## What does a query look like?